newrelic/newrelic-dotnet-agent/tests/Agent/MultiverseTesting/ConsoleScanner/README.md

 The path should be as follows:  `<PATH_TO_REPO>\src\Agent\NewRelic\Agent\Extensions\Providers\Wrapper`.
 The config.yml does not expect and trailing backslash.

+## config.yml

+More data to come soon!

+### Environment variables

+To use environment variables, do the following:  `$${{ MY_ENV_VAR }}`.
+This will replace the var with the data from the system, but will throw an exception if nothing is found.

+### Built it Vars

+- `MVS_XML_PATH` is the path to the XML file location.
+This is expected to be in the repo and not to an installation of the agent.

 ## How to run

 Command: